Ordering a repeat prescription

 We have moved to the Electronic Prescription Service (EPS) this means that we can now send your prescription electronically to your chosen pharmacy rather than printing it on paper and taking it to the pharmacy.
 For more information about this service please click on the link below:

-Please allow two working days (48 hours) for the issue of repeat prescriptions.
+Please allow three working days (72 hours) for the issue of repeat prescriptions.